 Gauda, Gaur, or Gour, is a ruined city on the India-Bangladesh border.
 It is split between these two countries.
 Some of the sights are in India, some in Bangladesh.
-Largest number of historical mosques are located in Gaur than any other area in Bangladesh.
+The largest number of historical mosques are located in Gaur than any other area in Bangladesh.

-It was the capital of this region of Buddhist Pala Dynasty during 7th to 12th century, followed by the Hindu Sena Dynasty in 12th to 15th century, after which the Khiljis from Turkistan took control, followed by the Afghans and finally by the Mughals.
+It was the capital of this region of the Buddhist Pala Dynasty during the 7th to 12th century, followed by the Hindu Sena Dynasty in the 12th to 15th century, after which the Khiljis from Turkistan took control, followed by the Afghans, and finally by the Mughals.

-A number of mosques are still standing today and some has been beautifully restored, although none of the buildings from the earlier Hindu Kingdoms remains.
-Following are the major sights in the Bangladesh part of Gaur which you can visit.
+A number of mosques are still standing today and some have been beautifully restored, although none of the buildings from the earlier Hindu Kingdoms remains.
+The following are the major sights in the Bangladesh part of Gaur which you can visit.